 At the Robert H. Smith School of Business, we'll prepare you to succeed in a competitive global economy.
 Ranked among the nation's top 20 undergraduate business schools, it's home to outstanding faculty with real-world experience, cutting-edge research and lots of connections.

-At the College of Computer, Mathematical, and Natural Sciences, we bring together different fields to make important discoveries.
+At the College of Computer, Mathematical and Natural Sciences, we bring together different fields to make important discoveries.

 Get teaching experience in some of the largest school systems in the country.
 Create after-school programs in El Salvador.
 Or observe and research at the Center for Young Children, a preschool on campus.
 Education changes lives, and at the College of Education, it's doing just that by training outstanding teachers, administrators, counselors and more and conducting cutting-edge research.

 The A. James Clark School of Engineering is consistently ranked among the world's top engineering schools.
-Its eight academic programs offer endless opportunities to explore, and our location near Washington, D.C., will give you access to federal research labs and major technology corporations to land internships and jobs.
+Its nine academic programs offer endless opportunities to explore, and our location near Washington, D.C., will give you access to federal research labs and major technology corporations to land internships and jobs.

 Building upon our strong foundation in library science and information studies, the College of Information Studies, or iSchool, has grown into an education and research powerhouse in human-computer interaction, digital libraries, cloud computing , information access, e-government and social media.
 Our tight-knit learning community is driven by the pursuit of big ideas and new discoveries, to imagine how we can empower citizens, inspire communities, energize economies and sustain democracies.